RKDSOne/Text-Classification-Information-Retrieval/README.md

 # Text-Classification-Information-Retrieval
-This project contains python code for text classification project.
+This project contains python code for the Text Classification project.

 This is an exercise of text classification, through the platform of an online data science competition: https://inclass.kaggle.com/c/umich-si650-forum-message-classification.